4 days

 Day 01: Drive to Nayapul (1,010m) and Trek to Ulleri (1,960m)

-Day 02: Trek to Ghorepani (2,855m)
+Day 02: Trek from Ulleri to Ghorepani (2,855m)

-Day 03: Poon Hill Climb and Trek to Ghandruk Village (1,951m)
+Day 03: Sunrise at Poon Hill and Trek to Ghandruk Village (1,951m)

 At Red Reach Himalaya, we don’t just sell treks; we curate unforgettable holiday experiences.
 Our mission is to provide you and your clients with adventures that will be cherished for a lifetime.
 Whether it’s an exhilarating trek, a challenging climb, an exploration of heritage sites, a cultural immersion, wildlife encounters, or simple tours and activities, we dedicate our hearts to every detail.